-Undergraduate student account balances are payable in full on or before September 30 for the fall and February 15 for the spring.
-Graduate student account balances for Fall A and B sessions must be paid on or before September 30 and C sessions by November 15, and balances for Spring A and B sessions must be paid on or before February 15 and C sessions by April 15.
-Payment arrangements for summer courses must be made by the first day of class.
-Accounts not complying with the above policy will be placed on hold.
-Additionally, these accounts may be subject to a late payment charge of \$200 initially and \$50/month thereafter.
-Late fees will not be assessed to students current on a payment plan.
+Undergraduate student account balances must be settled by paying in full, covered entirely with Financial Aid or a payment plan in place on or before August 17th for the fall and January 5th for the spring.
+Graduate student account balances for Fall C1 and C2 sessions must be settled on or before August 17th and C3 sessions by October 11th, and balances for Spring C1 and C2 sessions must be paid on or before January 5th and C3 sessions by March 1st.
+Payment for summer courses must be made by the first day of class.
+Accounts not complying with the above policy will be denied on campus move in, receive a late fee and/or have classes removed.
 The university does not release student academic records if educational costs are not paid.
 Students will not be allowed to register for classes if there is a hold on the account.
+Late fees will not be assessed to students current on a payment plan.